-If you nominate someone who wins your district Rising Star Award, you'll get a $250 stipend to attend the 2019 national conference in San Antonio.
+If you nominate someone who wins your district Rising Star Award, you'll get a $250 stipend to attend the 2021 national conference in Seattle, Washington.

-The district Rising Star winner gets a $625 stipend to attend the national conference.
+The district Rising Star winner will receive a $625 stipend to attend the 2021 national conference.

 The College System of Tennessee